Full Review of the Woodland Park Zoo in Seattle (From a Local!)

 We have also been to the zoo on cloudy and rainy days and still had a great time.
 One of our favorite visits to the zoo was in January and it was practically empty!

-We most recently visited the zoo on a sunny weekend day and it was PACKED.
+We most recently visited the zoo on a sunny weekend in summer and it was PACKED.
 It took us forever just to find a parking spot.
 We had to circle around the parking lot until someone left.
 If you’re planning on visiting on a weekend day, I recommend arriving at opening to beat some of the crowd.

 Dining

 The Woodland Park Zoo has indoor/outdoor dining available at 1899 Grove, which was formerly called the Rainforest Food Pavilion.
 This is the largest dining area in the park, and it offers a fair amount of indoor seating.
 Our favorite thing to order is the Market Special, which is a grilled cheese sandwich with tomato bisque soup.
 (We order it almost every time we visit the zoo!)
+However, the last time we visited the tomato bisque soup wasn’t very good, so we’re hoping it was just an off day and they didn’t change the recipe.

 There’s also a food counter with some outdoor seating called Gather and Graze Cafe.
 This food counter isn’t always open, so check the hours in advance of your visit.